hehdawn/Entity-Kinetics/README.md

 after you download the secondary jar, extract the contents the jar contains, preferably by turning the file type into a zip and extracting the files inside the zip. after you extract the files inside the zip file, you can open the extracted folder with an IDE of your preference.

-if you are wondering why can't i just upload the project into github is because am not willing to maintain it online
+if you are wondering why can't i just upload the project into github is because am not willing to maintain it online.